CS486/686: Introduction to Artificial Intelligence

 The course will consist of two 1.5-hour in-class sessions per week.

-The course content will be delivered in a lecture format, with five assignments and a final exam.
+The course content will be delivered in a lecture format, with four assignments, a midterm, and a final exam.

 Graduate students must complete a project (optional for undergraduates).